Book a Call

 That said, working virtually has created new hurdles for teams.
 One of the biggest challenges clients often struggle with is communication.
 There are too many questions about it - how should I communicate with my virtual assistant?
 When?
 Where?
 What tools can help?

-When it comes to communicating with a virtual assistant, part of the best practices include having a proactive mindset.
+In the realm of Remote Collaboration, clear communication is vital.
+When it comes to communicating with a virtual assistant, part of the best practices includes having a proactive mindset.
 As the employer, you need to be able to set the tone and establish your goals with your VA, particularly what you want to accomplish on a daily and weekly basis.
 This approach is more effective compared to having your VA do something, only to correct it and have them do it again.

 How often should you do it?